ronanociosoig/Motis/README.md

 ####2.
 Help Motis create new instances

 When parsing the JSON content into an object, Motis might find `NSDictionay` instances that might be converted into new model object instances.
-By default Motis, doing introspection, creates a new instnace of the corresponding class type and maps the values contained in the found dictionary recursively.
+By default Motis, doing introspection, creates a new instance of the corresponding class type and maps the values contained in the found dictionary recursively.
 However, when using CoreData you must allocate and initialize `NSManagedObject` instances providing a `NSManagedObjectContext`.

 Therefore, you must override the method `- (id)mts_willCreateObjectOfClass:(Class)typeClass withDictionary:(NSDictionary*)dictionary forKey:(NSString*)key abort:(BOOL*)abort` and return an instnace of `typeClass` having performed Motis with the `dictionary`.